khanshoaib3/minecraft-access/docs/good-resources.md

 * [Minecraft Wiki: Biome](https://minecraft.wiki/w/Biome)
 * [Minecraft Wiki: Tree](https://minecraft.wiki/w/Tree)

-Trees are consists of log blocks and leaves blocks, we need log blocks as a resource for crafting.
+Trees consist of log blocks and leaves blocks, we need log blocks as a resource for crafting.
 Although each tree has a straight log block trunk and a canopy made of leaves blocks, the height and shape of the tree is randomly generated; some short trees will have leaves that come down low to the ground and enclose the logs two or three layers (as TrueBlind encounters in his guide episode 2), and some taller trees may have logs which float up high that you can't collect from the ground (they're used to mimic tree branches).
 If you are targeting at a tree, you will hear the mod speak log block or leaves block.